-Richard Close, DMin, LPCC, LMFT is a Licensed Clinical Professional Counselor and a Licensed Marriage & Family Therapist in Minnesota.
+Richard Close, DMin, LPCC, LMFT, is a Licensed Clinical Professional Counselor and a Licensed Marriage & Family Therapist in Minnesota.
 He also is a Certified Pastoral Counselor and is endorsed by the Minnesota Diocese of the Episcopal Church.
-Dr. Close works with adults and older teens who are struggling with depression, anxiety, ADHD, grief and loss, and struggles with career and workplace concerns.
-He provides pre-marital and couples counseling, helps parents who are launching a distressed young adult, and college students who feel challenged by college and becoming an independent adult.
+Dr. Close works with adults and older teens who are experiencing depression, anxiety, ADHD, grief and loss, or challenges with school, work, or relationships.
+He provides pre-marital and couples counseling and appreciates the unique needs of Highly Sensitive People (HSP), artists, musicians, introverts, athletes, gifted adults, and college students.
+He has special expertise with spiritual questions, ethics, and life purpose.
+As a Celtic Christian, he embraces the ancient spiritual tradition of universalism, welcoming the stranger and the fellow-seeker.
+He is an Endorsed Pastoral Counselor in the Episcopal Church.
+Upon request, he will provide clinical pastoral counseling to people of any, or no, faith commitment.
 He also has extensive experience working with clergy and law enforcement personnel and their families.
-Dr. Close has special expertise in working with people who want to explore spiritual and life purpose questions, and provides clinical pastoral counseling for individuals who wish to include their spiritual or religious beliefs in their treatment.
 He welcomes people of all faith traditions.

-As a therapist, Dr. Close combines the encouraging and holistic psychology of Alfred Adler, the meaning-centered and spiritual therapy of Viktor Frankl, and the strengths-based practical approach of Solution-Focused Therapy to support his clients in clarifying their goals, implementing an action plan, and overcoming their challenges to live more meaningfully and make more rewarding contributions to those around them.
+As a therapist, Dr. Close works from a holistic and inclusive perspective seeking to integrate mind, body, and spirit.
+His warm, spontaneous sense of humor has a life of its own, and adds depth to his work.
+He combines the positive psychology of Alfred Adler, the meaning-centered, spiritual therapy of Viktor Frankl, and the strengths-based practical approach of Solution-Focused Therapy to support his clients in clarifying their goals, take action, and overcoming challenges to live, love, create and contribute to those around them.

 Bonnie Slaughter, M.Ed., LPCC, is a Licensed Professional Clinical Counselor in Minnesota, a Licensed Professional Clinical Counselor in Ohio, and a Licensed Professional Counselor in Wisconsin.
 She provides counseling services to individuals, couples, and families.
 She specializes in working with people who are struggling with chronic pain, disability, return-to-work issues, anxiety, depression, stress management and substance abuse.